pamnyb0/pamnyb0/README.md

 Aspiring Web Developer currently studying at **TUC Yrkeshögskola** in the Web Development Program. 🚀 Passionate about creating functional, aesthetic, and user-focused websites.

 Skilled in **HTML, CSS, JavaScript, C#, and SQL**.
 Experienced with modern web development frameworks such as **ASP.NET Core, Web API, EF Core, Razor Pages, MVC, and Blazor**.
 Strong foundation in **Object-Oriented Programming (OOP)**, **Test-Driven Development (TDD)** using the **Arrange–Act–Assert structure**, exposure to **Behavior-Driven Development (BDD)**, and Agile methodologies.

-Also familiar with CMS and publishing tools including **WordPress, WooCommerce**, and **Umbraco**
+Also familiar with CMS and publishing tools including **WordPress, WooCommerce**, and **Umbraco**.

-📚 Current Focus:
+📚 **Recently Completed:**

-As part of my web development program, I’m currently working through a UX and Design course.
-The course emphasizes:
+Finished the **UX and Design** course at TUC Yrkeshögskola — a module focused on accessibility, usability, and creating design systems that truly align with user needs.
+Key areas of development included:

-- **Accessibility** (WCAG 2.1/2.2), semantic HTML, keyboard navigation, and contrast
+- **Accessibility (WCAG 2.1 / 2.2)** – semantic HTML, keyboard navigation and contrast optimization
-- **Designing and interpreting layouts in Figma**, with attention to flow, hierarchy, and components
+- **Figma Design & Prototyping** – building layouts with flow, hierarchy and component consistency
-- **Writing effective UX copy** (buttons, labels, messages) that guides user behavior
+- **UX Writing** – crafting concise and goal-driven microcopy for buttons, labels and messages
-- **Applying Mobile First principles** and responsive design techniques using flexbox, grid, and media queries
+- **Responsive Design** – applying Mobile First principles with Flexbox, Grid and media queries
-- **Conducting user tests**, analyzing behavior, and iterating designs based on feedback

-Through hands-on labs and analysis, I’m refining my ability to think from the user’s perspective while balancing technical structure and real-world constraints
+- **User Testing & Iteration** – analyzing behavior, refining flows and balancing user and business needs

+This course strengthened my ability to bridge technical implementation with design thinking, ensuring every solution is both functional and user-centered.

+📚 **Current Focus:**

+I’m currently progressing through the **JavaScript 2** course, which explores advanced frontend development using **TypeScript, React, and Angular**.
+The course emphasizes modern coding standards, asynchronous programming, and scalable architecture.

+Focus areas include:

+- **Advanced JavaScript Concepts** – classes, modules, async functions, and clean code principles with **ESLint**
+- **API Communication** – building and consuming REST APIs via **Postman**, **JSON Server**, and backend integration
+- **React Development** – component-based architecture, state management, form handling and routing with **React Router** and validation via **Formik**
+- **TypeScript Integration** – static typing, generics, and class-based patterns for scalable frontend applications
+- **Angular Foundations** – forms, routing, and service-based architecture for enterprise-level solutions
+- **Tooling & Deployment** – working with **Vite**, **GitHub Actions**, and optimized build pipelines for efficient delivery
+- **Unit Testing & Best Practices** – writing and structuring tests in **JavaScript, React, and Angular** for maintainable codebases

+Through these modules and hands-on labs, I am refining my ability to plan, structure, and deploy robust frontend solutions that balance performance, readability, and user experience.

 💻 Some of My Past Projects: